hjlllll/DexFuncGrasp/README.md

 <img src="pic/network.png" width="740px">
 </div>

-- As we propose this dataset, we provide the baseline method based on CVAE as follows:
+- As we propose this dataset, we provide the baseline method based on CVAE as shown in figure above:

+- First, we train the off-the-shelf

 ## Simulation Experiment
 <div align=center>